 Much of the previous decade's positive returns, can be put down to the meteoric rise in house prices over the same period.
 If house prices don’t increase at the same rate, then overall returns will be much lower in the future.

-In addition, as mentioned above, new laws and tax rules also make it less efficient to invest directly in property, and so that will also have a negative impact on your overall returns.
+In addition, as mentioned above, new laws and tax rules also make it less efficient for property investing, and so that will also have a negative impact on your overall returns.

-Investing in buy-to-let property is about both capital appreciation, and income generation from rent.
+Property investing in buy-to-let is about both capital appreciation, and income generation from rent.